scikit-hep/uproot3/documentation.md

 TKey before Directory information -> fTitle = b""

-Start position = Pointer after fName of previous key is added to the end of that key + 1
+Start position = Pointer after fName of previous key is added to the end of that key + 1  = fBEGIN + fNbytesName
 fVersion = Version of that instance(Follow ROOT)
 fDatimeC = Date and time (Need to figure out format)
 fDatimeM = Date and time (Need to figure out format)